The Seahawks have questions as training camp opens, we have some answers

 While the team is optimistic Ansah — signed to a contract that could pay him up to $9 million with the hope he can replace much of the production lost in the trade of Frank Clark — will be ready, Carroll also hedged when asked that question in June.

 “Well, we’ll see,’’ Carroll said.
-“We’re going to wait…. we’ll just see when camp comes.
+“We’re going to wait … we’ll just see when camp comes.
 We’ll take the camp to get it done though, I’m sure.
 I don’t think we’ll rush him when there won’t be a need to start him up right out of the chutes and we’ll see how it goes in the weeks to follow.”

 The Seahawks covered themselves some financially in regards to Ansah’s health — a third of his salary, $3 million, is in the form of per-week bonuses for being on the 53-man and 46-man rosters (or, $93,750 per week for each).